 Now that you are aware of some of the causes, let's explore some of the most common warning signs to look out for when attempting to detect a slab leak in your foundation.

 Have you noticed new cracks in your floors or walls?
 These are caused by foundation movement and cracking.
 When water seeps into the foundation, the strength of the slab is compromised.
 Noticeable cracks in the walls or floors of your home or business are major red flags of a slab leak.

 Hot spots are areas on your flooring that are unusually warm to the touch.
 When you detect a hot spot on your flooring, chances are a hot water line has busted beneath the slab.
 This red flag should be addressed immediately to avoid major water protrusion or leaks in your home.

-Mold and mildew are signs that water damage is occurring in your home or business.
-When wood remains damp, it can become a breeding ground for mold and mildew growth.
-Most homeowners will detect the offensive and musty odors before ever seeing the mold.
+Mildew is a sign that water damage is occurring in your home or business.
+When wood remains damp, it can become a breeding ground for mildew growth.
 Find the source of your odor to narrow down the problem area where there is a possible slab leak.